mickiyas123/AirBnB_clone_practice/README.md

 ## First step is to write a command interpreter to manage AirBnB objects

-The command interpreter is used for:
+The command interpreter is used to:

 * Create a new object
-* Retrieve an object from a file, a database etc
+* Retrieve an object from a file, a database etc...
 * Do operations on objects
 * Update attributes of an object
 * Destroy an object

+# Usage